A message to Israeli companies

 In addition, a vast array of training and scholarship programmes are frequently developed by the government in tandem with industry partners and educational establishments.
 Such initiatives ensure that the workforce is future-ready.
 All this has helped produce a labour force that is ranked No.1 in the world over the last 30 years.(Business Environment Risk Intelligence's 2008 Labour Force Evaluation Measure report).

 In the last decade, Singapore has successfully grown its R&D base, drawn top scientific and creative talent and nurtured R&D collaborations between the public sector and private enterprise.
 Today, Singapore holds global leadership positions in areas of manufacturing such as electronics and petrochemicals.
-The city-state remains an attractive base for complex manufacturing activities, in tandem with its move towards a more knowledge-centric and research-based economy.
-This emphasis on innovation and capital-intensive activities and a globalised workforce has shaped Singapore into a city-state where Chinese and Indian companies can internationalise, where American and European companies make their entry into Asia, and where views on the future of this dynamic and fast-evolving region can be forged.
+The city-state remains an attractive base for complex manufacturing business, in tandem with its move towards a more knowledge-centric and research-based economy.
+This emphasis on innovation and capital-intensive activities and a globalised workforce has shaped Singapore into a city-state where Chinese and Indian companies can internationalise their business, where American and European companies make their entry into Asia, and where views on the future of this dynamic and fast-evolving region can be forged.

 If your company is interested in seeking a technology partner in Singapore, you are welcome to complete the R&D Partner Search Form, describing your company's profile and capabilities, as well as the profile of your desired partner.
 The profile will then be matched with our database so that we can provide you with a list of Singapore firms for your consideration.
 SIIRD will be pleased to assist you in making the initial contact with your shortlisted firms.